A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Tensor Decision Diagram

 \item $w: E\rightarrow \mathbb{C}$ assigns each edge a complex weight.
-In particular, $w(e_r)$ is called the weight of $\F$, and denoted $w_\F$. \end{itemize} A TDD is called \emph{trivial} if its root node is also a terminal node. \end{definition} \rmagenta{For convenience, we often call a terminal node with value $c$ a terminal $c$ node or simply terminal $c$ if it is unique.} The size of a TDD $\F$, written $size(\F)$, is the number of non-terminal nodes of $\F$.
-As each non-terminal node has two outgoing edges, there are altogether $1+2\times size(\F)$ edges, including $e_r$, in $\F$.
+In particular, $w(e_r)$ is called the weight of $\F$, and denoted $w_\F$. \end{itemize} A TDD is called \emph{trivial} if its root node is also a terminal node. \end{definition} For convenience, we often call a terminal node with value $c$ a terminal $c$ node or simply terminal $c$ if it is unique.

 The following example shows how a tensor can be transformed to a TDD using the Boole-Shannon expansion.

 \begin{example} \rblue{ \rmagenta{Fig.~\ref{TDD_run_exp1} gives the TDD obtained by directly applying the Boole-Shannon expansion to the tensor $\phi_{x_0x_0y_0y_3}$ in Eq.~\ref{eq:phi_example}, where and in all illustrations in this paper we omit the weight of an edge if it is 1.
 Each terminal node bears a value which, when multiplying with weights along the path to the root node (which happen to be all 1 in this example), corresponds to the value of $\phi$ under the evaluation specified by the path.
 For example, the terminal node with value $i$ corresponds to the value of $\phi$ under the evaluation $\{x_0\mapsto 1, y_0\mapsto 0, y_3\mapsto 0\}$.
 Each non-terminal node $v$ acts as a decision node and represents an index $x$, while its low- and high-edges denote evaluations which evaluate $x$ to 0 and, respectively, 1.}}